+Hiahliahts

-- · A stroll through an ancient rainforest in the heart of the city - Well-marked trails and shady trees - · An accessible living laboratory and museum of natural history
+- A stroll through an ancient rainforest in the heart of the city

+- Well-marked trails and shady trees

+- An accessible living laboratory and museum of natural history

 How to get to Singapore Botanic Gardens

 By Foot:

 Access to the Gardens is easy through its major entrances: Tanglin Gate, Nassim Gate, Cluny Park Gate and Bukit Timah Gate.

-By MRT:
+Bv MRT:

 The nearest MRT station is Botanic Gardens MRT Station.
 From the station, you may enter the Gardens through Bukit Timah Gate.
 By Car:

 Car parking facilities are available at the Botany Centre, Visitor Centre, Bukit Timah Core, Jacob Ballas Children's Garden and along Tyersall Avenue.

-By Bus:

-Via Holland Road SBS Transit 7, 105, 123, 174 SMRT 75, 77, 106

-Via Bukit Timah Road SBS Transit 48, 66, 151, 153, 154, 156, 170, 186 SMRT 67, 171

-How to get to the Rain Forest Trail

-At the Gardens' major entrances, look out for mapboards and directional signs to the Rain Forest Trail.
+Bv Bus: Via Holland Road SBS Transit 7, 105, 123, 174 SMRT 75, 77, 106 Via Bukit Timah Road SBS Transit 48, 66, 151, 153, 154, 156, 170, 186 SMRT 67, 171 How to get to the Rain Forest Trail At the Gardens' major entrances, look out for mapboards and directional signs to the Rain Forest Trail.
 The walk takes about 5 minutes from Nassim Gate, 20 minutes from Tanglin Gate and Cluny Park Gate, and 15 minutes from Bukit Timah Gate.
 To get to the rainforest, it is most convenient to park your car near the Visitor Centre (Nassim Gate) and walk towards Palm Court.
 Look for the signboard with information about the Trail.

+Leaf Litter Plants

+Strangling Fig Meranti Laut Reforested Area

+Red Dhup

+Giant Mahang
-What you can see on this trail

-As you enter the rainforest, you will see the understorey layer showcasing the forest floor with leaf litter, small herbs, fungi, ferns and palms.
+What you can see on this trail As you enter the rainforest, you will see the understorey layer showcasing the forest floor with leaf litter, small herbs, fungi, ferns and palms.
+Forest Plants → 1 Rattan (Myrialepis paradoxa) Myrialepis paradoxa, known as Rotan Kertong, is in fact a cane palm or rattan that is used in thatched basketry.

-Forest Plants

-Rattan (Myrialepis paradoxa)

-Myrialepis paradoxa, known as Rotan Kertong, is in fact a cane palm or rattan that is used in thatched basketry.
 Many rattans have spikes on their spines which act as hooks to aid in climbing over other plants and to deter animals from eating them.
-Try to look out for other understorey plants along the boardwalk.
+Try to look out for other understorey plants along the boardwalk. → 2 3 Forest Giants Look out for the forest giants along the boardwalk.

-Tongkat Ali Tree (Eurycoma longifolia)

-The Tongkat Ali Tree (Eurycoma longifolia) is also found in the understorey layer.
-It is known to many of us as an aphrodisiac.
-What is not so commonly known is that it is also a general tonic and is known to help improve blood circulation.

-Forest Giants

-Look out for the forest giants along the boardwalk.

 The Meraga Tree (Pertusadina euryncha) has an attractive latticed bark.
 The timber is used for making tool handles and laminated boards.
 The Jelutong Tree (Dyera costulata) has a straight trunk with distinct grooves.
 This hard timber tree is used to make chopsticks and pencils.
 Its latex was used in the past to produce chewing gum.
 Many of these tall trees have thick buttress roots which help to support them.
-Try to spot as many giants as you can as you explore the rainforest.
+Try to spot as many giants as you can as you explore the rainforest. → 4 Tree Ferns Tree ferns are aplenty here.
+They are the largest native ferns in Singapore, reaching around 3m tall.
+Look under their leaflets and you can see tiny brown dots which are the spore cases, enclosing thousands of spores. $\rightarrow$ 5 Lianas Apart from giant trees, you will see plenty of lianas as well.

-Lianas

-Apart from giant trees, you will see plenty of lianas as well.
 These are climbing vines with thick woody stems.
 They are commonly referred to as Tarzan's vines.
 Ninety percent of all lianas are found in the tropics, mostly within rainforests.
-Look out for the Entada spiralis, a forest liana found along the boardwalk.

-Leaf Litter Plants (Agrostistachys longifolia)

-Many species of Leaf Litter Plants such as Agrostistachys longifolia can be seen here too.
-They have an interesting way of gathering additional nutrients by trapping falling leaves from surrounding trees between its own leaves.
-The dead leaves then decompose to become additional nutrients for these plants.

-White Gutta Tree (Palaguium oboyatum)

-The White Gutta Tree (Palaquium obovatum) is also known as the Nyatoh Putih.
+Look out for the Entada spiralis, a forest liana found along the boardwalk. → 6 White Gutta Tree (Palaquium obovatum) The White Gutta Tree (Palaquium obovatum) is also known as the Nyatoh Putih.
 The leaves are a coppery colour particularly on the underside and the tree can produce impressive spreading plank buttresses.
 With the spirally arranged obvate leaves, buttressed trunk and upward pointing limbs, this tree is fairly easy to recognise in the mid-canopy layer.